columnflow.inference

 DotDict | str

-Returns True if a parameter group whose name matches group is existing, and False otherwise. group can be a string, a pattern, or sequence of them.
+Returns True if a parameter group whose name matches group exists, and False otherwise. group can be a string, a pattern, or sequence of them.

 Return type: